MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints

 Due to its compact form factor and narrow, double-sided layout, MiNI-Q's custom integrated PCB is not well suited for manual pick-and-place assembly without professional reflow equipment.
-To improve accessibility and lower the barrier to replication, the components in the bill of materials were selected to be fully compatible with JLCPCB’s automated assembly service, eliminating the need for manual assembly or traditional turnkey quoting.
+To improve accessibility and ensure design reproducibility, the components in the bill of materials were selected to be fully compatible with JLCPCB’s automated assembly service, eliminating the need for manual assembly or traditional turnkey quoting.

 The most notable difference between Q8bot and MiNI-Q is the introduction of a joint-limit-free leg mechanism, shown in Fig.~\ref{fig:design}(c).
 The hip joint is directly driven by the first actuator, while the knee joint is remotely actuated through a transmission by a second actuator mounted rigidly relative to the first.
 This actuator drives a helical gear, which in turn moves a compound idler consisting of a matching helical gear stage and an integrated timing belt pulley.
-An MXL timing belt routes through the upper leg linkage, tensioned by a miniature ball bearing, and finally drives the lower leg linkage via the knee pulley.
+An MXL timing belt tensioned by a miniature ball bearing routes along the upper leg linkage, driving the lower leg linkage via the knee pulley.
 The resulting mechanism avoids physical overlap and interference between transmission stages, allowing both joints to rotate continuously.
 Unlike conventional coaxial five-bar leg designs, in which continuous joint rotation can only be achieved under coupled motion, our proposed design enables independent, unbounded rotation of each joint.